ft10101/Hex-Encoder/README.md

 ## Converting simple ideas into reality. <br>
-This site is hosted on Pythonanywhere, Thursday 07 March 2024.
+This site is hosted on Pythonanywhere, till Thursday 07 March 2024.
 # Have a look - [ Hex - Encoder ](http://ft10101.pythonanywhere.com/)